Canon 2000D vs Sony RX100 IV

 It is notable that the 2000D has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 2000D better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.